Useful Notes: Vladimir Lenin

 - Heinz Hybrid: As stated above, he was of mixed Kalmyk, Tatar, German, Jewish, and Swedish descent.

 - He Who Fights Monsters/Cycle of Revenge: The Bolsheviks abolished the death penalty soon after they came to power, but as soon as the civil war broke out, it was reinstated.
 Soon after their enemies began the White Terror, the Bolsheviks answered with a Red Terror (at least that's how they justified it).
 As time went on, the Bolshevik regime became more and more despotic.
 Finally, Lenin's government ended up fighting rebelling peasants and sailors - the very people they were supposed to represent.

 - The death penalty had already been abolished by the February government, though they allowed it for soldiers at the front.
 The Bolsheviks merely confirmed that position (since they declared an armistice, the soldiers thing was irrelevant), but abolished it shortly after over much protest.
 Lenin had publicly opposed the death penalty throughout his career, but he had also consistently advocated violent revolution, so along with how quickly he reimplemented it, he was probably against it only as long as the other side were the ones using it.

 - It's a complicated matter.
 The death penalty was abolished again in 1920, except in those areas under martial law.
 Over the next several decades, the death penalty in the USSR was alternately permitted and prohibited, sometimes in very quick succession.
 Interestingly, Stalin abolished it from 1947-1950, but the population of the USSR had taken a bit of a dip after World War Two.

 - Historical-Domain Character

-- Historical Villain Upgrade: In most non-Soviet media.
+- Historical Villain Upgrade: In most non-Soviet media, especially American media.